microsoft/SmartDump/README.md

 **Options:**

     -p     PID of target process.

-    -ma     Manual full memory dump.
+    -n     Number of exceptions to be captured.
+Default is 5.
+Set to 0 means unlimited.

     -d     Collect number of dumps.

     -de    Collect number of dumps in 'Dump for each' mode.
 Dumps will be captured for each of different exception types.

-    -n      Number of exceptions to be captured.
-Default is 5.
-Set to 0 means unlimited.

-    -s      Skip the first number of exceptions for dump capture.
-This option is useful when initial exceptions cannot reflect an actual issue.

     -f     Filter(include) exception based on specified string(s).
 Use '|' as delimiter for multiple strings.

     -fv    Exclude exceptions contain specified filter.
 Use '|' as delimiter for multiple strings.

+    -s     Skip the first number of exceptions for dump capture.
+This option is useful when initial exceptions cannot reflect an actual issue.

+    -ma    Capture a manual dump.

+    -mn    Option to captue a mini dump.
+Default setting is to capture full memory dumps.

     -a     Address of breakpoint.

     -o     Output path of dump(s).

     -h     Or -?/-help.
 Display usage and examples.

 Examples: